mnlt/teleport/README.md

 >
 > **Want to submit your own MCP?** Increase adoption - users discover and use it while coding.
 See [CONTRIBUTING.md](CONTRIBUTING.md).

-## What you save

-MCP tool definitions get loaded into every turn.
-In a multi-server setup, that's tens of thousands of tokens paid upfront - every turn, for schemas the agent may not use.
-Bigger context windows raise the ceiling, but they don't change the per-turn cost, cache invalidation, or the "process everything the tool returns" problem.

-Teleport skills don't pre-load.
-Nothing enters context from message one — no tool definitions, no schemas, no compounding across turns.
-A skill loads once, on demand, only when the agent actually needs it.

 ## Why not just…

 **…reuse MCP since it already standardizes integration?** MCP solves "one integration, many clients".
 Teleport solves "keep the baseline context small when I'm only using one or two services per turn".
 Different problems.
 If you don't feel the per-turn baseline cost, MCP is fine.